-We understand new technologies not only as a way to optimize the existing educational system, but as a transformative force that can generate radically new ways of knowing and learning.
+We understand new technologies not only as a way to optimize the existing educational system, but mainly as a transformative force that can generate radically new ways of knowing and learning.

 What does the Transformative Learning Technologies Lab do?

 Our mission is to improve the teaching of science, technology engineering, and math (STEM) in schools.
-Everything we develop -- from low-cost robotics kits to full-blown digital fabrication labs -- is in support of project-based, student-centered learning in STEM.
+Everything we develop -- from low-cost robotics kits to full-blown digital fabrication labs -- is in support of project-based, student-centered, constructionist learning in STEM.
 Unlike traditional science and math education, which places great emphasis on rote memorization of facts and formulas, our focus is on invention, innovation, and collaborative problem-solving.
-Students in our digital fabrication labs learn science by creating inventions to solve real-world problems, and by designing scientific experiments to examine their own theories about nature.
+Students in our digital fabrication labs learn science and engineering by creating inventions to solve real-world problems, and by designing scientific experiments to examine their own theories about nature.

 Why does this work matter?

 Innovation and collaborative problem-solving are core skills for the 21st century.
 Traditional STEM education has not been optimal for teaching those skills.
 Enabling students to build things and solve real problems brings the classroom culture into line with real-world science and engineering, and gives student a clear sense of how learning can be transformative.

 Who is Paulo Blikstein?